The NSA is requesting permission for permanent surveillance

 In June 2018, he deleted 534 million phone records he had collected the previous year, but did not provide practical details on how and why this happened.

-The exact same thing happened again a few months later – in October 2018.
-Of course, we learned the news a little later, in June 2019, when the NSA was forced to declassify classified documents after a lawsuit by the American of Civil Liberties Union (ACLU).
+The same thing happened again a few months later - in October 2018.
+Of course, we learned the news a little later, in June 2019, when the NSA was forced to declassify secret documents after a lawsuit by the American Civil Liberties Union (ACLU).

-The intelligence officials knew that the second failure of her program was about to become public, so she began letting congressional advisers know that she was considering refocusing on the program beginning in early 2019.
+The intelligence services knew that the second failure of her program was about to be made public, and so she began letting congressional advisers know that she was thinking of refocusing on the program in early 2019.

 Since then, the NSA has repeatedly refused to discuss the program or even confirm that it has stopped.